It’s LGBTQ+ Pride Month so I thought I would share my experience of attending Seoul Pride Festival in South Korea.

-As I exited the subway I was greeted by the protestors.
+As I exited the subway I ran into protestors.
 They were playing religious music and blaring ‘warning’ messages to the public.
 I read signs such as ‘Homosexuality is a sin!
-Return to God.’
-As the day went on, more performers arrived to protest the Pride Festival.
+Return to God!’ and as the day went on, more performers arrived to protest the Pride Festival.
 I walked past a wall of people aggressively playing a war like drum beat which made me feel intimated at its synchronicity.
 I also spotted a man re-enacting the Passion of Christ.
 He was dressed up as Jesus with make up to create a bloody face and was holding a cross on his back.
 I don’t know where he was going but the spectacle, honestly, made me annoyed.

-I saw a plethora of rainbow flags, LGBTQ+ organisations advertising themselves, men and women confidently holding hands with their partners without fear of judgement, no one was staring at me like I’d just arrived from Mars (staring is the norm for me in my daily life).
-It was a VIBE.
-I don’t even consider myself as a member of the LGBTQ+ community, yet I felt safe and happy in this moment.
-A dance circle suddenly formed as I was walking around and I found myself as part of the ring.
+I saw a plethora of rainbow flags, LGBTQ+ organisations advertising themselves, men and women confidently holding hands with their partners without fear of judgement, no one was staring uncomfortably at anyone.
+It was a safe and happy moment.
+At one moment a dance circle formed as I was walking around and I found myself as part of the ring.
 A troupe of young guys came out and performed a few dances to different Kpop songs as the crowed hollered and cheered them on.
 It dispersed as quickly as it began but it was a fun time whilst it lasted.

 I honestly could’ve stayed here all day because something about the atmosphere made me feel at ease.
 I don’t know if it was because of Pride or because it was in the city, (maybe both) but I felt normal there.
-Where I live in Korea, a town 45 minutes drive away from Seoul, I am constantly stared at.
+Where I live in Korea, a town 45 minutes drive away from Seoul, I am constantly stared at and feel different a lot.
 It wasn’t such an issue for me when I first arrived because I did consider myself the foreigner newbie in a town of majority Koreans.

 However, it’s been 1 year and 6 months, I’ve gotten used to this life and this town, but I still get stared at like I have boils on my face.
 I know this is due to a lot of Koreans’ lack of exposure to people of other nationalities and ethnicities, but I can’t deny how much it makes me feel like an outsider.
-I feel like a circus act a lot of the time, surrounded by hungry eyes burning into me like I’m a freak show people pay money to attend and cast judgement upon.
+I feel like a circus act a lot of the time, surrounded by hungry eyes burning into me.
 But in the city, at Pride, I did not feel like I was on display, I felt united with a group of people fighting for something bigger than themselves.

 Seoul Pride Festival was certainly an experience.
 I saw so much hate but also, so much love.
 Remember when I mentioned that the protestors were playing religious music, well, at one point the organisers of Seoul Pride Festival tested their speakers with Born this Way by Lady Gaga and the volume level wiped the floor with the religious music.
 So safe to say both sides weren’t backing down easily.

-I don’t know how long this fight will last in Korea but I hope everyone walks out understanding that respect and acceptance, in my opinion, is a better path than hate and denial.
+I don’t know how long this fight will last in Korea but I hope everyone walks out understanding that respect and acceptance is a better path than hate and denial.
 For a lot of peoples sakes.

 Being a middle school teacher in Korea, I’ve witnessed students trying to embarrass and tease each other by saying ‘Teacher, he’s gay!’
 I don’t know if this is just kids being immature or if it’s a product of the society they’re in, but it’s potentially dangerous for them to associate troublesome behaviour with ‘gay’.
-This unfortunately emulates my childhood where ‘gay’ was also used as a derogatory word if you didn’t like something or thought it was weird.
+This makes things like the Pride Festival even more important, as it can provide a positive example to future generations.

-On a more positive note, after going to Seoul Pride and posting pictures on my Instagram one of my students saw and felt confident enough to tell me that they marched in the Pride Parade as a member of the LGBTQ+ community.
+Speaking of a positive note, after going to Seoul Pride and posting pictures on my Instagram one of my students saw and felt confident enough to tell me that they marched in the Pride Parade as a member of the LGBTQ+ community.

-These examples are reasons why a fight is necessary.
-Fair LGBTQ+ representation teaches the youth to respect the queer community as something more than a derogatory comment.
+This, and so many more examples are reasons why a fight is necessary.
+Fair LGBTQ+ representation in South Korea teaches the youth to respect the queer community as something more than a derogatory comment.
 Fair LGBTQ+ representation can show individuals that they can proudly accept themselves, instead of having to keep it a secret.